Top 5 Tips To Avoid Airport Check-In Stress

 The cabin carry-on luggage has limits too, with specific quantity and weight restrictions.
 If you are carrying too many bags or the bag is too heavy it will need to be checked in.
 This may incur an unexpected excess bag charge that will need to be paid prior to boarding the aircraft.
 You will not be able to board if it remains unpaid.5.
 Ask for assistance if you need it.

 Check in at the airport is changing.
 Self check-in and bag drop is encouraged.
 Processes have changed with Covid 19 so to reduce the number of bags the agents are handling, close contact with customers, and improved efficiencies the airlines are promoting customers to self check in and bag drop.
-However you are not completely alone as the Customer Service Agents (CSA) are there to help you when needed and to problem solve.
+However you are not completely alone as customer service agents (CSA) are there to help you when needed.

-If you are running late approach a CSA immediately who will assist you check in.
+If you are running late approach a CSA immediately who will assist your check in.
 Keep in mind that the CSA team do not know what flight you are checking in for or your departure time without referring to your booking.
-There are many flights taking off at any given time period, with as many as thirty five aircraft departing in a 90 minute time frame.
+There are many flights taking off at any given time, with up to thirty aircraft departing in a 90 minute time frame.

 Stress free check-in is possible.

 The pandemic has changed workplaces significantly, the airline industry included.
-Many airline team members are on stand down, have accepted redundancy, chosen leave without pay, or looked for other employment.
 Please be patient as the teams that are working are doing their very best to make your travel experience an enjoyable one.

-Louise M would love you to share your most enjoyable travel destinations and experiences, to do so please email photos and reviews to louise@louisemshoes.
+Louise M would love you to share your most enjoyable travel destinations and experiences, to do so please email photos and reviews to firstname.lastname@example.org